-We review a study and answer the question, does a low carb diet during pregnancy cause birth defects in babies?
-Should you be going keto while pregnant?
+We review the research and discuss whether a low carb pregnancy causes birth defects in babies and if its safe to go keto while pregnant?

-This study (and it’s a massive one!) compared the diets of mothers whose babies suffered neural tube defects (NTD) with the diets of mothers who had healthy babies.
+This study compared the diets of mothers whose babies suffered neural tube defects (NTD) with the diets of mothers who had healthy babies.
 The results?
-Researchers now have reason to believe that mothers on low-carb diets have as much as a 30% increased risk of their babies developing a neural tube defect.
-And why?
-Well, the key player could very well be folate, a B-vitamin found in fortified flour, legumes, and leafy green vegetables (fun fact: the word “folate” is related to the word “foliage!”).
+Researchers now have reason to believe that mothers following a low carb pregnancy diet have as much as a 30% increased risk of their babies developing a neural tube defect.
+Why?
+Well, the key player could very well be folate – a B-vitamin found in fortified flour, legumes, and leafy green vegetables.

 Folate & Risk of Neural Tube Defects